IsSSLab/docker-lamp/README.md

 docker compose -f compose.yaml down
 ```

-To remove the images used by the service, add `--rmi` option.
-The `--rmi` option accepts either of `local` or `all`.
+To remove the images used by the service, add the `--rmi` option.
+The `--rmi` option accepts either `local` or `all`.
 For more details, please see the documentation by typing `docker compose down --help`.

 ```bash
 docker compose -f compose.yaml down --rmi local